gds-operations/vcloud-edge_gateway/README.md

   it.
 * Multiple virtual_servers can specify the same pool (to run the same service on different FQDNs, for example)
+* virtual_servers define any 'session persistence' information, if sessions are required to stick to the same pool member.
+* pools define 'member healthchecks', and so are aware of the health of their member nodes.

 A typical load balancer configuration (for one service, mapping 192.0.2.0:80 to port 8080 on three servers) would look something like: